Whitechapel: Culture

 Whitechapel Road was the location of two 19th-century theatres: The Effingham (1834–1897) and The Pavilion Theatre (1828–1935; building demolished in 1962).
 Charles Dickens Jr. (eldest child of Charles Dickens), in his 1879 book Dickens's Dictionary of London, described the Pavilion this way: "A large East-end theatre capable of holding considerably over 3,000 persons.
 Melodrama of a rough type, farce, pantomime, &c."
 In the early 20th century it became the home of Yiddish theatre, catering to the large Jewish population of the area, and gave birth to the Anglo-Jewish 'Whitechapel Boys' avant-garde literary and artistic movement.

 Since at least the 1970s, Whitechapel and other nearby parts of East London have figured prominently in London's art scene.
 Probably the area's most prominent art venue is the Whitechapel Art Gallery, founded in 1901 and long an outpost of high culture in a poor neighbourhood.
 As the neighbourhood has gentrified, it has gained citywide, and even international, visibility and support.
 From 2005 the gallery underwent a major expansion, with the support of £3.26 million from the Heritage Lottery Fund.
 The expanded facility opened in 2009.

 Whitechapel in the early 21st century has figured prominently in London's punk rock and skuzz rock scenes, with the main focal point for this scene being Whitechapel Factory and Rhythm Factory bar, restaurant, and nightclub.
 This scene includes the likes of The Libertines, Zap!, Nova, The Others, Razorlight, and The Rakes, all of whom have had some commercial success in the music charts.

 Demographics

+According to the 2021 UK census, Whitechapel has a total population of 18,841.

+56.3% of Whitechapel residents identified as Asian, Asian British or Asian Welsh, White (28.8%), Black (6.6%), Mixed (4.1%), and Other (4.3%).

+55.2% identified as Muslim, 19.2% as no religion, 16.1% as Christian, 1.1% as Hindu, 0.5% as Buddhist, 0.5% as Jewish, and 0.2% as Sikh.

-Bangladeshis are the largest ethnic group in the area, making up 40% of the Whitechapel ward total population.
+Bangladeshis are the single-largest ethnic group in the area, making up approximately 40% of the Whitechapel ward total population.
 The East London Mosque at the end of Whitechapel Road is one of the largest mosques in Europe.
 The mosque group was established as early as 1910, and the demand for a mosque grew as the Sylheti community grew rapidly over the years.

-In 1985 this large, purpose built mosque with a dome and minaret was built in the heart of Whitechapel, attracting thousands of worshippers every week, and it was further expanded with the London Muslim Centre in 2004.
+In 1985 this large, purpose-built mosque with a dome and minaret was built in the heart of Whitechapel, attracting thousands of worshippers every week, and it was further expanded with the London Muslim Centre in 2004.

 A library, the Whitechapel Idea Store, constructed in 2005 at a cost of £12 million by William Verry to a design by David Adjaye, was nominated for the 2006 Stirling Prize.